SPE-101 Basic Public Speaking3

 This course explores phenomena related to intercultural and co-cultural communication with an emphasis on methodological approaches to the study of culture.
 This course will focus on globalization, cultural groups, and communicative differences in order to explicate quantitative, interpretive, and critical approaches to communication.

 SPE-399 Debate II1

-It is designed for students who wish to participate in intercollegiate debate and speech competitions.
-It will have lectures, discussion sessions and debates.
+This course is designed for students who wish to participate in intercollegiate debate and speech competitions.
+It will have lectures, discussion sessions, and debates.
 Only three units of credit from SPE-199/399 will count toward the Speech Rhetoric Minor.
-May be repeated.
+May be repeated for credit.
 Pass/Fail.